intel/ai-reference-models/benchmarks/language_translation/tensorflow/transformer_mlperf/README.md

     --docker-image intel/tensorflow-2.2-bf16-nightly \
     --verbose \
     --mpi_num_processes=4 \
-    --num-intra-threads="number of cores per socket - 2" --num-inter-threads=1 \
+    --num-intra-threads=26 --num-inter-threads=1 \
     -- random_seed=11 train_steps=100 steps_between_eval=100 params=big save_checkpoints="No" do_eval="No" print_iter=10
 ```

 Note that the `--verbose` flag can be added to any of the above commands
 to get additional debug output.
+The above two command assumes 2 sockets in the CPU,
-We keep 2 cores for horovod communications.
+and 28 cores per socket.
+We keep aside 2 cores for horovod communications.
 Thus,
+in general the num-intra-threads is equal to "available cores per socket - 2".

+The transformer model related parameters is appended after "-- "
 the num-intra-threads is equal to available cores - 2.
 The transformer model related parameters is appended after "-- "